• Skip to primary navigation

 Being on a vegan and gluten free diet tends to make me more of a creative cook/baker.

-And these savory zucchini muffins are a result of that.
+And these savory zucchini muffins are a result of that and so are these gluten free banana carrot muffins.

 I adore a good vegan savory muffin, it's like a meal in a little package.